learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 **Starting with an API gateway is still the best choice** to secure your internal apps from external clients.

-As the number of apps grows in size, you could explore how to leverage a service mesh to observe, monitor and secure the traffic between them.
+As the number of apps grow in size, you could explore how to leverage a service mesh to observe, monitor and secure the traffic between them.

 ## More options